Introduction to Sociology

 - How powerful is the media in getting us to think and behave in certain ways?
 Is our behaviour controlled to a certain extent by advertising?

-Sociology is a well-respected academic discipline and is excellent preparation for a number of careers including law, teaching, social work, journalism, marketing, the police, the civil service as well as the world of business and commerce.
+Sociology is a well-respected academic discipline and is excellent preparation for a number of careers, including law, teaching, social work, journalism, marketing, the police, and the civil service, as well as the world of business and commerce.

-To develop students' understanding of the social processes that influence the behaviour of individuals and groups in our society.
-It aims to engage young people in various sociological debates that are present in our society.
+To develop students' understanding of the social processes that influence the behaviour of individuals and groups in society.
+We aim to engage young people in various sociological debates that are present in our society.
 Students are encouraged to make critical assessments of sociological views so that they too form their own sociological opinion and identity.
-The curriculum is delivered with the view that the students have embarked on a four year course.
-Continuity in both assessment procedures and strategies for developing subject knowledge form a consistent pattern of teaching and learning across the four years.
+The curriculum is delivered with the view that the students have embarked on a four-year course.
+Continuity in both assessment procedures and strategies for developing subject knowledge form a consistent pattern of teaching and learning over the four years.

-While discussion and debate form the core teaching style, day to day, developing core skills that secure success in academia form a key mission in the course delivery.
+While discussion and debate form the core teaching style, developing skills that secure success in academia is a key mission in the course delivery.
 Students are, for example, shown how to read challenging material and extract crucial information.
-They are coached through essay writing techniques that enable them to write critical and evaluative arguments.
-Students are also trained in revision strategies which help them to reduce our broad curriculum down to manageable ‘chunks’.
+They are coached through essay-writing techniques that enable them to write critical and evaluative arguments.
+Students are also trained in revision strategies that help them to reduce our broad curriculum down to manageable ‘chunks’.
 To this end, homework typically involves the production of revision materials throughout the year so that preparation for exams takes place over time and reduces anxiety.
-We are delighted to say that Hitchin Girls' plays host to one of the exam boards' Senior Lead Examiners for Sociology.
-For many years now, we have invited schools from around Hertfordshire to attend his revision conference for A-Level students.
+We are delighted to say that Hitchin Girls' School plays host to one of the exam board's Senior Lead Examiners for Sociology.
+For many years now, we have invited schools from around Hertfordshire to attend his revision conference for A Level students.